INDIANAPOLIS – The Colts will look for their ninth straight win against the AFC South on Sunday afternoon.

-What should fans be looking for when the Colts host the Titans in Week 17?
+What should fans be looking for when the Colts play host to the Titans on Sunday afternoon?